Jorgen-VikingGod/ESP8266-WiFi-Relay-Async/README.md

 ### Steps
 * First, flash firmware by Arduino IDE or with your favourite flash tool
-* Flash webfiles data to SPIFFS either using ESP8266FS Uploader tool or with your favourite flash tool
+* Flash website data to SPIFFS either using ESP8266FS Uploader tool or with your favourite flash tool
 * (optional) Fire up your serial monitor to get informed
 * Power on your ESP8266
-* Search for Wireless Network "wifi-relay" and connect to it (default password is **adminadmin**)
-* Normally your system will open a page; otherwise open your browser and type either "http://192.168.4.1" or "http://wifi-relay.local" (.local needs Bonjour installed on your computer) on address bar.
-* Scan for available networks and fill in your password and press save.
-* ESP8266 will reboot and connects to your network.
-* Check your new IP address from serial monitor or DHCP network settings and connect to your ESP8299 again.
+* Check your new IP address from serial monitor or DHCP network settings and connect to your ESP8299.
 (You can also use  "http://wifi-relay.local").
-* Toggle relay 1, relay 2, relay 3 and relay 4 buttons on or off and enjoy your WiFi relay device.
+* Toggle relay 1, relay 2, relay 3, relay 4 and relay 5 buttons on or off and enjoy your WiFi relay device.
+* Toggle mask 1, mask 2 and mask 3 buttons open or close and see how your servo motors moving.
 * Congratulations, everything went well, if you encounter any issue feel free to ask help on GitHub.